-The outboard motor serial number is stamped on the label attached to the port side of the clamp bracket or the upper part of the swivel bracket.
+The outboard motor serial number is stamped on the label attached to the port side of the clamp bracket.

 Record your outboard motor serial number in the spaces provided to assist you in ordering spare parts from your Yamaha dealer or for reference in case your outboard motor is stolen.